olivvybee/beehive/app/blog/posts/2023-08-19-how-renault-zoe-brake-lights-work.md

 ## In regular driving mode (D)

 - The brake lights illuminate when you press the brake pedal.
-- _Yet to be determined:_ What happens if you lift off the accelerator?
+- When you lift off the accelerator without pressing the brake pedal, the brake lights do **not** illuminate.

 ## In regenerative braking mode (B)